Redmire

-Redmire is a village and civil parish in the Richmondshire district of North Yorkshire, England.
+Redmire is a village and civil parish in North Yorkshire, England.
 It is about 4 mi west of Leyburn in Wensleydale in the Yorkshire Dales.

+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

+The name Redmire derives from the Old English hrēodmere meaning 'reed mere'.

 Transport

-Redmire is the terminus of the Wensleydale Railway.
-The Ministry of Defence uses trains to transport armoured vehicles from bases in the south to the Catterick military area using Redmire railway station as its terminus.
+Redmire is the current western terminus of the Wensleydale Railway.
+The Wensleydale Railway is a heritage railway and regular passenger services operate between Leeming Bar and Redmire.
+The Ministry of Defence also occasionally operates trains along the railway to transport armoured vehicles from bases in the south to the Catterick military area via Redmire railway station.

 Popular culture

 The village was featured in the BBC television series All Creatures Great and Small, in the episode "Puppy Love", as the location of Darrowby bus stop.
-The village pub, the Bolton Arms, was also featured in the episode "Beauty of the Beast".
+Also, the village pub, Redmire Village Pub, then called the Bolton Arms, featured in the episode "Beauty of the Beast".